ory/sdk/clients/client/dart/doc/ProjectApi.md

 # **getOrganization**
 > GetOrganizationResponse getOrganization(projectId, organizationId)

+Get Enterprise SSO Organization by ID

-Returns a B2B SSO Organization for a project by its ID
+Retrieves an Enterprise SSO Organization for a project by its ID

 ### Example
 ```dart